The Printer Portal is the DNR's tool for information on environmental compliance and sustainability resources for the

 A printing operation may be required to have an air pollution control permit or meet specific regulations designed to reduce air pollution emissions.
 For help determining whether a facility is exempt from certain regulations or from the need to obtain a permit, or if a permit is required, whether the facility may qualify for a streamlined permitting option, review the Printer ERP Compliance Assistance Workbook Introduction (SB-500) and Printer ERP Compliance Assistance Workbook - Chapter 1 - Air (SB-501) in the Printer ERP Environmental Compliance Assistance Workbook.

 Permits for printers

 The Type C Registration Permit (AM-379), or ROP–C, is designed specifically for printers.
 Facilities must have emissions below 25% of the major source threshold for criteria pollutants and below 50% of the major source threshold for hazardous air pollutants, along with meeting the other eligibility criteria established in the permit.
-Go to the Registration permits page for more details.
+Go to Registration permits for more details.